kitplummer/modsofengent/msee_process_audit.md

 Test servers, network gear and the production pipeline tools all should be monitored from an access perspective.
 In addition the access control matrix should be reviewed to ensure that only required personnel have access to required systems.

 As personnel come and go the access control matrix must be continuously revisited.
+If possible the database/documents should be monitored, and any change to the them should be reported to lead personnel.

 ### CI/CD Automation Security

 Test environments that are part of the delivery chain must be guarded, as they contain the enterprise’s gold.
 Much like banks use armored vehicles to transport cash and assets, software artifacts must be ensured the same kinds of security.
 The systems must be controlled, and any change to them must be tracked and logged appropriately, with notifications to all stakeholders as well.

-There are a few tools (NOTE:  https://github.com/claudijd/rotten_apple) popping up that can test the security of the build/test environment, and can be an integral part of the CI environment to ensure that nothing has changed there.
+There are a few tools[^audit3] popping up that can test the security of the build/test environment, and can be an integral part of the CI environment to ensure that nothing has changed there.
 In addition, typical configuration management tools can be used in coordination with container tools to always use clean machines for building - removing the opportunity for tampering.

 ### Process Review